 Lifting and handling different sorts of materials or machinery requires the use of lifting and handling equipment.
-In any factory or plant, these equipment's are considered as an asset.
+In any factory or plant, this equipment is considered as an asset.
 These equipments are used to lift heavy weights or machines to make the work easier.
 It saves time and proves to be productive for the workplace.
-Lifting and handling such heavy things cannot be done by the workforce or employment present in the factory.
+Lifting and handling such heavy things cannot be done by the workforce or employees present in the factory.
 Read more about the difference between Chain and Wire Rope Hoists.

-For such purposes, these equipment's are required, which makes the work easier and provides overhead crane safety, and employees feel more secure.
+For such purposes, this equipment is required, which makes the work easier and provides overhead crane safety, and employees feel more secure.
 Injuries to the employees will lower the efficiency of the work and ruin the working environment.

 Chain and Wire Rope hoists